ergoserv/handbook/guides/form_objects.md

 * Forms go under the `app/forms` directory.
 * Form name should have suffix `Form` (e.g.: `app/services/CompanyRegistrationForm.rb` file will define `CompanyRegistrationForm`)
-* Form may incaplulate business logic for proccessing the request, but for complex cases it is better to concider separate class around the [Service Objects](guides/service_objects.md) layer.
+* Form may encapsulate business logic for processing the request, but for complex cases, it is better to consider separate class around the [Service Objects](../guides/service_objects.md) layer.
+* Form may have `populate` method where the logic of pre-filling form from a model or other sources can be defined.

 ## Example